Frank Cummins (Kilkenny hurler): Inter-county

 Offaly emerged as the new Leinster champions in 1980 and 1981, however, by 1982 Kilkenny were back with a bang.
 Cummins started the year by collecting his second National League medal before later winning a ninth Leinster title.
 Once again, the age-old rivals of Cork and Kilkenny squared up to each other in the championship decider.
-The game turned out to be a let-down as Cork were completely overpowered by Kilkenny on that occasion.
+The game turned out to be a letdown as Cork were completely overpowered by Kilkenny on that occasion.
 The final score was 3-18 to 1-15, meaning that Cummins had captured a sixth All-Ireland medal.
 In 1983 he added a third National League medal to his collection before winning his tenth, and final, Leinster title.
 The subsequent All-Ireland final was a repeat of the previous year with the result remaining the same.
 Kilkenny defeated Cork once again, albeit in a much closer game.
 The victory gave Cummins a seventh All-Ireland medal, and a record eighth overall.
 It is a record he shares with John Doyle and Christy Ring, however, all of their medals were won on the field of play.
-In spite of this no other player except Cummins has won seven All-Ireland medals in one single position on the field of play.
+In spite of this, no other player except Cummins has won seven All-Ireland medals in one single position on the field of play.
 His performance in 1983 also earned him the Texaco Hurler of the Year award.
-Wexford put an end to Kilkenny's hopes of capturing a third All-Ireland title in-a-row in 1984, a defeat which led to Cummins’ retirement from inter-county hurling.
+Wexford put an end to Kilkenny's hopes of capturing a third All-Ireland title in a row in 1984, a defeat which led to Cummins’ retirement from inter-county hurling.

 Province

 Cummins was also a regular player with the Leinster hurling team in the Railway Cup inter-provincial competition.
-He first lined out with his province in 1970, however, Munster emerged as the victors in the final on St. Patricks Day.
-In spite of this loss Cummins went on to collect five Railway Cup titles in-a-row in 1971, 1972, 1973, 1974 and 1975.
+He first lined out with his province in 1970, however, Munster emerged as the victors in the final on St. Patrick's Day.
+In spite of this loss, Cummins went on to collect five Railway Cup titles in a row in 1971, 1972, 1973, 1974 and 1975.
 He won a sixth and final inter-provincial title in 1977.